syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Comments/Access-parent-comment).

-## Retrieve the commented word of a Comment
+## Retrieve the commented word or items

-The following code example illustrates how to get the commented word or items from an existing comment in the Word document.
+The following code example illustrates how to get the paragraph item where existing in commented region based on the existing comment in the Word document.

 {% tabs %}